ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 it is desirable to minimize the plaintext metadata in the connection that can be used to identify the connection as a gossip connection and therefore be of interest to block.
-Additionally, introducing some randomness into client behavior may be important - we assume that the adversary is able to inspect the behavior of the HTTPS client and understand how it makes gossip connections.
+Additionally, introducing some randomness into client behavior may be important.
+We assume that the adversary is able to inspect the behavior of the HTTPS client and understand how it makes gossip connections.

-As an example, if a client, after establishing a TLS connection (and receiving an SCT, but not making its own HTTP request yet), immediately opens a second TLS connection for the purpose of gossip - the adversary can reliably block this second connection to block gossip without affecting normal browsing.
+As an example, if a client, after establishing a TLS connection (and receiving an SCT, but not making its own HTTP request yet), immediately opens a second TLS connection for the purpose of gossip, the adversary can reliably block this second connection to block gossip without affecting normal browsing.
 For this reason it is recommended to run the gossip protocols over an existing connection to the server, making use of connection multiplexing such as HTTP Keep-Alives or SPDY.

-Truncation is also a concern - if a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediately following the first response - truncation will allow an attacker to block gossip reliably.
+Truncation is also a concern.
+If a client always establishes a TLS connection, makes a request, receives a response, and then always attempts a gossip communication immediately following the first response, truncation will allow an attacker to block gossip reliably.

 For these reasons, we recommend that, if at all possible, clients SHOULD send gossip data in an already established TLS session.
 This